jvdwrf/tiny-actor/README.md

 Tiny-actor is a minimal actor framework for Rust.
 Because it tries to stay as minimal as possible, it can be used both in libraries, as well as in applications.

-The core priniciple of tiny-actor is the mergin of inboxes and processes.
-It's impossible to create an inbox without a process.
-This allows for building simple pools and supervision-trees, with reliable shutdown behaviour.
+The core priniciple of tiny-actor is merging inboxes with processes.
+It's impossible to create an inbox without a process, this allows for building simple pools and supervision-trees, with reliable shutdown behaviour.

 # Concepts

 ## Channel
 A channel is that which underlies the coupling of inboxes, addresses and children.
 A channel contains:
-* One `Child` or `ChildGroup`
+* One `Child` or `ChildPool`
 * Zero or more `Address`es
 * Zero or more `Inbox`es